-Featuring a sleek design, the Tesla Model 3 and Model Y, two of the first cars that does not rely on an internal combustion engine came onto the market.
-Instead, the two electric vehicles use a powerful battery that recharges quickly, but what about the storage space for dashcam and Sentry Mode clips?
+Jeda SSD Review: Featuring a sleek design, the Tesla Model 3 and Model Y are two of the first cars that don’t rely on an internal combustion engine.
+Instead, these two electric vehicles use powerful batteries that recharges quickly, but what about the storage space for dashcam and Sentry Mode clips?

 Table of Contents

 - Jeda SSD Specifications

 - Format your large USB drives by using FAT32 format

 Jeda SSD Specifications

 - Tesla Sentry USB Drive for Dashcam | TeslaCam SSD